LeweyM/LeweyM.github.io/personal-site/content/posts/1-Intro.md

 ## Text search

-let's create a state machine which checks if a string matches against a simple regular expression query `abc`.
+Let's create a state machine which checks if a string matches against a simple regular expression query `abc`.
 This means that any string containing the substring `abc` will match.
 For example:
 - `"zabcz"` -> match
 - `"abc"` -> match
 - `"abd"` -> no match